Sign In / Sign Out

 There are cases when a program needs all students to demonstrate skills and knowledge at a minimum high standard.
 In these instances using a criterion of 100% of students is preferred.
 An example would be a nursing program requiring all graduates to demonstrate minimum competence with safety and health standards.

 When setting criterion, consider a) the proportion of students a program can reasonably expect to perform at b) the necessary level of mastery to demonstrate necessary skills and knowledge have been attained.
-Below are two examples that can be considered reasonable criterion given the context for each:
+Below are two examples that can be considered a reasonable criterion given the context for each:

 Programs that set performance criteria so low that they are assured of meeting their outcomes present a number of issues.
 Unreasonably low standards deprive faculty in those programs of the opportunity to identify strengths and weaknesses in their students’ performance, thus depriving present and future students of the benefits of program improvements that might otherwise occur.
 The low standards communicate to current and potential students that the faculty have low expectations for them.
 A program that establishes low expectations for student performance may not push students to perform at their maximum potential and may not attract the most qualified applicants.